-Jeff Baldock is a soil scientist working in CSIRO at Adelaide, Australia.
-His research has focussed on measuring the amount and composition of organic matter in soils and other terrestrial and aquatic environments.
-He has also worked on quantifying the beneficial role of organic matter on soil properties contributing to enhancing plant/crop productivity.
+Jeff Baldock is a soil scientist based in South Australia.
+Prior to retiring from CSIRO, his research focussed on measuring the amount and composition of organic matter in soils and other terrestrial and aquatic environments.

-Jeff has led and leads research projects aimed at defining the influence of agricultural management practices on the stocks and composition of organic carbon in soils, peats and sediments and how this impacts productivity.
-He has examined the availability of nitrogen within agricultural systems and developed a calculator for predicting the amount of fertiliser N required to achieve targeted grain production outcomes.
-He has contributed to the development the soil carbon modelling component of Australia’s National Greenhouse Gas Inventory and soil carbon methods included in Australia’s Emissions Reduction Fund.
+He led a range of research projects aimed at defining the influence of agricultural management practices on the stocks and composition of organic carbon in soils, peats and sediments and how this impacts productivity.
+He examined the availability of nitrogen within agricultural systems and developed a calculator for predicting the amount of fertiliser N required to achieve targeted grain production outcomes.
+He contributed and continues to contribute to the development of soil carbon modelling component of Australia’s National Greenhouse Gas Inventory and soil carbon methods included in Australia’s Emissions Reduction Fund.

-Jeff is also working on enhancing the use of various forms of spectroscopy to provide rapid and cost-effective soil measurement capabilities and how to integrate the data derived into predictive models and decision support systems.
+Jeff has also completed research aimed at enhancing the use of various forms of spectroscopy to provide rapid and cost-effective soil measurement capabilities and how to integrate the data derived into predictive models and decision support systems.

 Aurel Lübke, CEO of Compost Systems – based in Wels, Upper Austria, has been working in the field of waste management, specialising in composting, for more than 30 years.